U.S. says identified target for sanctions over Myanmar crackdown

 Wa Lone and Kyaw Soe Oo had worked on stories about the military crackdown on the Rohingya population in Rakhine state.

-Rohingya refugees in Bangladesh say their exodus from the mainly Buddhist nation was triggered by a military offensive in response to Rohingya militant attacks on security forces.
+Rohingya refugees in Bangladesh say their exodus from the mainly Buddhist country was triggered by a military offensive in response to attacks by Rohingya militant on security forces.

 Washington has sought to balance its wish to nurture the civilian government in Myanmar, where it competes for influence with China, with its desire to hold the military accountable for the abuses.

-Additional reporting by David Brunnstrom and Patricia Zengerle; Writing by Matt Spetalnick; Editing by Yara Bayoumy and Alistair Bell
+Additional reporting by David Brunnstrom and Patricia Zengerle in Washington and Michelle Nichols at the United Nations; writing by Matt Spetalnick; editing by Yara Bayoumy, Alistair Bell and G Crosse